 The Web Use Project is Eszter Hargittai's research group at Northwestern University.
 The goal of the research conducted in this group is to learn about how people use the Web in their everyday lives and in particular, how differences in Internet use may contribute to social inequality.

 Follow us on Twitter

-Hargittai, E. & Shaw, A. (Forthcoming).
+Hargittai, E. & Shaw, A. (2013).
 Digitally Savvy Citizenship: The Role of Internet Skills and Engagement in Young Adults' Political Participation around the 2008 Presidential Elections.
 Journal of Broadcasting and Electronic Media.